Supporting Startups

 The first session will help you get to know others in the group and learn more about the programme.
 You will be encouraged to think about your motivations for becoming self-employed and explore your own personal values.

-Week 2 – My business and it's customers
+Week 2 – My business and its customers

 Learn how to map out what your business offers by using cutting edge theories and tools.
 Get to know what makes your customers tick and learn how to meet their needs effectively.